 If you want to produce small equines, breeding horses and ponies can serve as your best bet.
-This is because both these animals are members of the same species.
+This is because both these animals are members of the same species and can get along fairly well..
 The difference between a pony and a horse, however, lies mainly in their heights.
 Horses are generally tall creatures with a height ranging above 14.3 hands.
 On the other hand, ponies tend to have a height under 14.2 hands and are much smaller in appearance.

 Breeding horses and ponies results in adorable offspring that are loved by adults and children, alike.
 However, the deed can also lead to certain complications during the birth process.